sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_default_value.md

  - Involve project owner to migrate to new API.
    - If project still using swsssdk, then switch to swsscommon with new API.
    - When migrate to new API, also clean up hardcoded default values.
+   - Fix code in buffer manager for a special case for dynamic buffer profile.

 # 7 References
 ## SONiC YANG MODEL GUIDELINES